Azure/communication-ui-library/packages/communication-ui/review/communication-ui.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/ChatThread.tsx:183:3 - (ae-forgotten-export) The symbol "NewMessageButtonProps" needs to be exported by the entry point index.d.ts
+// src/components/ChatThread.tsx:211:3 - (ae-forgotten-export) The symbol "JumpToNewMessageButtonProps" needs to be exported by the entry point index.d.ts
-// src/components/ChatThread.tsx:185:3 - (ae-forgotten-export) The symbol "LoadPreviousMessagesButtonProps" needs to be exported by the entry point index.d.ts
+// src/components/ChatThread.tsx:219:3 - (ae-forgotten-export) The symbol "LoadPreviousMessagesButtonProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)